How to Stop ConServe Continental Service Group Harassment

 What is ConServe?

-ConServe , Inc. (CSG) is a third-party collection agency based in New York state that specializes in collecting delinquent education loans.
-CSG has received consumer complaints alleging violations of the Fair Debt Collections Practices Act (FDCPA), such as using false or misleading information in an effort to collect a debt and threatening to take actions that cannot legally be taken.
+ConServe , Inc. or Continental Service Group is a third-party collection agency based in New York state that specializes in collecting delinquent education loans.
+ConServe has received consumer complaints alleging violations of the Fair Debt Collections Practices Act (FDCPA), such as using false or misleading information in an effort to collect a debt and threatening to take actions that cannot legally be taken.
 If CSG has contacted you about past due financial obligations,make sure you understand your rights before you respond.

 Our services are absolutely FREE to you.